 “Good writing is not a natural gift,” Ogilvy said.
 “You have to learn to write well.”

-The key to writing good marketing content is writing like people talk.
+The key to writing good marketing content is to write like people talk.
 Not to impress your English teacher, not to avoid being detained by the grammar police, and not to blow people away with your massive vocabulary.

 Write for real people.
 If you don’t have the time, the desire or the ability to do this yourself, let’s talk.